 R.Venzl

-“This ensures a high packing density on the load carriers despite the very broad range of products ,” said the Witron project manager.
-“The crucial factor was timing the picking frequency of the various logistics modules and areas so that they are ready for delivery in the shipping area just-in-time at the correct loading frequency.”
+“This ensures a high packing density on the load carriers despite the very wide range of products,” said the Witron project manager.
+“The crucial factor was to time the picking frequency of the various logistics modules and areas so that they are ready for delivery in the shipping area just-in-time at the correct loading frequency.”

 50 percent fewer truck journeys